Day after seeing Trump at Bedminster fundraiser, guests 'flabbergasted' to learn he was stricken - KTBB News, Weather, Talk

 Bedminster is a place where Trump has historically been comfortable letting his guard down.
 It was in one of the suburban New Jersey golf club’s gilded ballrooms back in August that dozens of club members toting wine glasses were treated to an impromptu press conference.
 Almost none of them wore masks.

-"The pandemic is disappearing," Trump told the members.
-"It's going to disappear."
+“The pandemic is disappearing,” Trump told the members back in August.
+“It’s going to disappear.”

 That appeared to be the mood ahead of the fundraising event, according to one club member who saw donors arriving, but did not stay to see the president.
 Speaking on the condition he not be named, the golfer said Trump enjoys mingling with members and many of them consider those interactions a major perk of the club.

-Note: Editor’s Note: This story has been updated to clarify the timing of Trump’s remarks to Bedminster club members about the pandemic.
-They occurred in August.